wulfgarpro/history-sync/README.md

 * ZSH_HISTORY_PROJ: your git project for housing your zsh_history file
 * ZSH_HISTORY_FILE_ENC: your encrypted zsh_history file location
 * ZSH_HISTORY_COMMIT_MSG: your default message when pushing to $ZSH_HISTORY_PROJ
+* ZSH_HISTORY_DEFAULT_RECIPIENT: default recipient used when pushing history

 Which have the following defaults: